hyperledger/besu/docs/Permissions/Permissioning-Overview.md

 ### Onchain

-[Onchain permissioning](Onchain-Permissioning.md) is specified in a smart contract on the network.
-Specifying permissioning onchain enables all nodes to read and update permissioning in one location.
+[Onchain permissioning](Onchain-Permissioning/Onchain-Permissioning.md) is specified in a smart contract on the network.
+Specifying permissioning onchain enables all nodes to read and update permissioning configuration from one location.

 Onchain permissioning requires co-ordination to update rules.
 The network may not be able to act immediately (for example, the smart contract may enforce a minimum of votes before changing permissioning rules).